by Nicole Dugan

 Most inverse ETFs “reset” daily, meaning that these securities are designed to achieve their stated objectives on a daily basis.
 Their performance over periods longer than one day can differ significantly from the inverse of the performance of their underlying index or benchmark during the same period of time.
 This effect can be magnified in volatile markets, making it possible that you could suffer significant losses even if the long-term performance of the index showed a gain.
 While there may be strategies that justify holding these investments longer than a day, buy-and-hold investors with an intermediate or long-term time horizon should carefully consider whether these ETFs are appropriate for their portfolio.

 Before investing in an ETF, an investor should consider the investment objectives, risks, charges, and expense of the investment company carefully.
 The prospectus contains this and other important information about the investment company.
 You should read the prospectus carefully before investing.
-Click here to obtain a copy of the prospectus at drivewealth.com/explore/products.
+You may obtain a copy of the prospectus at drivewealth.com/explore/products.

 Symbols, images, price, and volume data which are shown within this website are for illustrative purposes only and do not constitute a recommendation by DriveWealth to buy or sell a particular security.